North Dakota Century Code Chapter 16.1 contains most of the laws that apply to elections.

 The candidate with the highest number of votes for each position becomes the elected official.

 Absentee voting laws allow qualified electors to obtain a ballot and vote before the election.
-Ballots are obtained upon application to the County Auditor’s Office and must be returned to that office no later than 5 PM the day before the election if delivered in person, or must be postmarked the day before the election if mailed.
+Ballots are obtained upon application to the County Auditor/Treasurer’s Office and must be returned to that office no later than 5 PM the day before the election if delivered in person, or must be postmarked the day before the election if mailed.
 A voter who casts an absentee ballot may not vote again at the polls on Election Day.
 Below are links to the fillable forms on the Secretary of State's web page.
 Most voters will be able to use the AVB application.
 If a voter wants to authorize another person to pick up a ballot, that voter should use the AVB/Agent form.
 In addition, an attachment below answers other concerns about absentee voting.